“When your diet is wrong, medicine is of no use. When your diet is correct, medicine is of no need”

 Because this inherent mind-body connection is at the very heart of acupuncture theory and practice, it can be a very effective therapy in supporting patients with eating disorders on their road to recovery.
 Eating Disorders are complex pathologies that affect all levels of being, with physical manifestations, emotional imbalances, mental insecurities, and spiritual challenges.
 Acupuncture and Chinese Herbal Medicine can work alongside nutritional counseling and psychotherapy to empower patients with Eating Disorders to heal themselves.

 From a TCM perspective, Eating Disorders are usually caused by an imbalance in multiple energy systems.
 In fact, an imbalance in almost every system in TCM can be a cause or an effect of an Eating Disorder.
-Because of this, an acupuncturist works closely with the patient to understand the unique nature of their experience, and understand what energy centers to treat.
+Because of this, an acupuncturist works closely with the patient to understand the unique nature of their experience and understand what energy centres to treat.

-On a physical level, imbalance in the Spleen/Stomach can manifest as bloating, nausea, constipation, diarrhea, reflux, diarrhea, irregular menstruation in women, and unyielding fatigue – all common physical symptoms that patients with Eating Disorders experience.
+On a physical level, imbalance in the Spleen/Stomach can manifest as bloating, nausea, constipation, diarrhoea, reflux, diarrhoea, irregular menstruation in women, and unyielding fatigue – all common physical symptoms that patients with Eating Disorders experience.

 By its very nature, acupuncture helps to bring the patient more into their physical body.
 I notice again and again in treating patients with Eating Disorders that the physical nature of the medicine helps them to connect with their bodies in a positive and meaningful way.
 It introduces positive body sensations, promotes a sense of calm and well-being, and helps set them on a path to health – in all the dimensions in which we exist.